htorodriguez/grainsize_measure/README.md

 # Count_Measure_Objects

-Class to measure number of occurences of a repeated object within an image and its average size
+Class to measure number of occurences of a repeated object within an image and measure its average size

 ## Project Overview

-The measurement of the number of occurences of a similar object and their average size within a 2D image is common to several scientific and engineering fields such as
+The measurement of the number of occurences of a similar object and its average size within a 2D image is common to several scientific and engineering fields such as
 - metallurgy
 - geology
 - earth sciences